cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 ---

 I've worked in many open offices.
 They're touted as the 21st century's interior design solution to increased employee communication, collaboration, happiness, and ultimately efficiency.
-But which has instead become one of the most dreaded office configurations among workers, possibly even less popular than the cubicle.
+But, they have instead become one of the most dreaded office configurations among workers, possibly even less popular than the cubicle.

 ![Open office hopes, starts out sweet, quickly turns sour...]({{ "/assets/images/writings/open-office.jpg" | absolute_url }})